siriusphp/input/docs/01_Building_forms/201_-_Input_fields.md

 # Input fields

-Input field classes extend the [Element](../10_API/Element.md) class.
-Visit the previous link to get an idea of interface of the `Element` class.
+Input field classes extend the [Input](../10_API/Input.md) class.
+Visit the previous link to get an idea of interface of the `Input` class.

 This is how you add an element to a form (you do the same for fieldsets and collections).